MBP-Tech-Talks/MBP-Tech-Talks.github.io/2016-2017/index.md

 ---
 # 2016 - 2017 Tech Talks

-In this folder you can find all the presentations for the 2016-2017 academic year.
+Here you can find all the presentations for the 2016-2017 academic year.

 ## Presentations